Reference guide • AI & data • educational, rigorous, no promises

 What this badge measures now: how readable the probability structure of the match is.
 It no longer compares historical confidence with ML confidence.
 The confidence index remains a separate signal; the stability badge only tells you whether one 1X2 scenario stands out clearly or whether the match remains too open.

-See the badge logic
+See the badge logic and current thresholds

 • p_max = highest probability among home, draw and away.